thrackle-io/rules-engine/docs/userGuides/development/invariants/protocol/Protocol-invariants.md

 - When this rule is applied, an NFT can never be transferred before the hold-time period has passed counting from the last trade date.

-## Rule Invariants - Withour Stat Variables
+## Rule Invariants - Without Stat Variables

 ### Balance By Access Level *